gw2scratch/arcdps-clears-friend-server/api.md

 The API is used to get subtokens that may be used to request clears of your friends from the API.
 These subtokens are heavily restricted.
 They have a short expiration time (a day or so) to make it possible to revoke access for users without deleting an API key.
-You may have to request the key again when it expires.
+You may have to request the key again when it's about to expire – the server guarantees having a new subtoken ready 1 hour before expiration.

 They keys only allow the following endpoints: